girder/large_image/docs/example_usage.rst

 Example Usage
 =============

 The large_image library can be used to read and access different file formats.
 There are several common usage patterns.
-These examples use ``sample.tiff`` as an example -- any readable image cane be used in this case.
+These examples use ``sample.tiff`` as an example -- any readable image can be used in this case.

 Image Metadata
 --------------